-Our plastic injection molding solutions are specially adapted to the production of prototypes and small series of plastic parts (from 100 to 1000+ parts).
+Our rapid plastic injection molding solutions are specially adapted to the production of prototypes and small series of plastic parts (from 100 to 1000+ parts).
 Inspired by traditional molding techniques, we inject your plastic parts using an aluminum prototype mold (or rapid tooling).
 The results achieved with this technique are equivalent to series molds.
 The robustness, mechanical properties and industrialization information are identical.

 The design of our injection rapid tooling is based on a standard ‘mold base’ frame and interchangeable aluminum core and cavity inserts.
 This reduces the investment costs and production times inherent in plastic injection.
 This is our rapid production technique which is the most expensive.
 However, it makes it possible to obtain functional parts made from the ‘right material’.
 They can be marketed or used in transition production.